 Best Fruit and Nut Salad.
 This salad is quick to make AND packed with superfoods!
 It’s a Super Salad if you will!
 Very healthy, using everything from strawberries, raspberries, and blackberries to bossage kale, chia seeds, pecans, and sprouted spelt.
 This combination sets this salad apart from the rest adding a unique flare to your table.

 Sprouted what?
 Spelt!
 Sprouted spelt is an ancient grain, it is used a lot in European dishes and baked goods.
 So, what is the big deal about sprouted grains?
 I’ll tell you, other than the fact that these grains are easier to digest, they have more vitamins and minerals than your average grain.
 I buy my spelt kernels from Azure Standard.
+I have a post all about how to sprout grains in case you have never tried them.

 PSA: Massage your kale.
 Kale can be tricky, but it doesn’t have to be.
 If you massage the kale, with oil, lemon juice, and salt, it will soften the kale and making it less bitter and easier to chew.